 - Revisions to the national income and product accounts and the reliability of selected estimates are described in various articles in the Survey of Current Business.
 These articles can be found on the National articles collection page of BEA's Web site.

 - Revisions to the regional accounts and the reliability of selected estimates are described in various articles in the Survey of Current Business.
-These articles can be found by clicking the appropriate link on the Regional Economic Accounts: Quick Links page of BEA's Web site.
+These articles can be found by clicking the appropriate link on the Regional articles collection page of BEA's Web site.

 - Revisions to the industry accounts are described in various articles in the Survey of Current Business.
 These articles can be found in the Industry articles collection page on BEA's Web site.

 - Revisions to the international accounts are described in various articles in the Survey of Current Business.
 These articles can be found at on the International articles collection page on BEA's Web site.

 The OMB information quality guidelines refer to integrity as maintaining the security of information, that is, protection of the information from unauthorized access or revision to ensure that the information is not compromised through corruption or falsification.
 To that end, BEA follows the integrity guidelines set out by OMB, Statistical Policy Directive no. 3 and has established its own data security and news release procedures to ensure that there is no pre-release access to information.

 All electronic information disseminated by BEA adheres to the standards set out in Appendix III, "Security of Automated Information Resources," OMB Circular A-130; the Computer Security Act, and the Government Information Systems Reform Act.
 Confidentiality of data collected by BEA is safeguarded under Titles 15 and 22 of the US Code.